 If you have a pouch style sling instead of a ring sling, you can approximate the nice shallow pouch necessary for a newborn: Just pull the excess fabric up against mom’s chest before placing baby in the pouch.
 This way, most of the fabric is up against mom and baby’s head is nice and high, riding near the surface of the fabric pouch.

-Some other tips for helping a baby adjust to a sling include: Do as much adjusting of the sling as possible before putting baby in.
+Some other tips for helping a baby adjust to a sling include: Insuring that the newborn baby boy clothing is comfortable and clean.
+If there are any scratchy tags left in the one-piece or an ill fitting diaper the discomfort increases in a sling, so do make sure he has comfy clothes on.
+Do as much adjusting of the sling as possible before putting baby in.
 Most babies have limited patience for fussing with the carrier and with positioning.
 Try to start learning when baby is rested and fed.
 As we all know, a crabby baby is in no mood to accept any new ideas.
 Practice in front of a mirror.
 Watch experienced babywearers.
 Once baby is in, get moving.
 The best way to become an expert babywearer is to wear your baby often!

 Any one else care to chime in?
 What tips worked well for you when you were wearing your newborns in a ring sling?